 The result was that the weight of a ground coffee bean is the same as the whole bean.
 This means that the whole bean to ground bean ratio is 1:1

-Coffee curiosity: What is a coffee scale used for?
+Read: What is a coffee scale used for?

 What Is The Ground Coffee To Whole Bean Volume Ratio?

-The result was that each time we ground a cup of whole beans we ended up with a cup full of ground beans every single time.
+he result was that each time we ground a cup of whole beans we ended up with a cup full of ground beans every single time.

 This test we repeated for a very fine grind, coarse grind, a medium grind and as large a grind as we could.
-No matter how small a grind size or how coarse the end result was still the same – we ended up with a full cup of grinds.
+No matter how small a grind size or how coarse, the end result was still the same – we ended up with a full cup of grinds.

 There was no excess and no missing grinds no matter what bean or grind size we used.